Illyism/markade-docs/data/about/index.md

 to make the content editable easily by non-tech-aware editors.
 The content had to be stored locally as a file as well.

-So looking around, and being already familiar with both Markdown and Jade I came upon an implementation of Markdown that combined YAML with the seperation of both by two `---` lines.
+So looking around, and being already familiar with both Markdown and Pug I came upon an implementation of Markdown that combined YAML with the seperation of both by two `---` lines.